 - GPS and Police radio field exercise around the Williamstown waterfront

 - Search group leader workshop.

 The Williamstown waterfront provided a good venue for a GPS and Police radio skills field exercise.
 The radio element was structured around search groups reporting specific information to the command post at each control.

 Search group leader workshops, built around group discussions of scenarios based on actual BSAR search events were very well received.

 BSAR’s 2017 training weekend was held on 25/26 March at Korweinguboora.

-The training on Saturday included workshops on radios, line searching, feature searching, stretcher carrying and night searching followed by a GPS Rogaine.
+The training on Saturday included workshops on radios, line searching, feature searching, stretcher evacuation followed by a GPS rogaine and night searching.